 SHANNON HEARN, EDITOR IN CHIEF is currently an MFA candidate at Queens College for Poetry.
 Her own writing has appeared or is forthcoming with 3:AM Magazine, Five:2:One Mag, Big Lucks, cream city review, Fugue, Juked, Heavy Feather Review, and others.
-She lives in Astoria, NY.
+She lives in Brooklyn, NY.

 ASHLEY SOMWARU, POETRY EDITOR is a writer born and raised in Queens, New York.
 Originally obtaining a BA in Journalism, her non-fiction work can be seen in Open City.
 She is currently an MFA candidate at Queens College.
 Her poetry and narratives derive from her inter-generational lineage and seeks to give power to women, using her experiences as a child, religious stories, and superstitions to highlight the misogyny and abuse that have been silently prevalent in her culture.

 KATIE MACHEN, NONFICTION EDITOR is an essayist from Baltimore interested in discussions of home, care, language learning, spirituality, and travel through time and place.
 She is an MFA candidate for creative nonfiction at Queens College, where she is an Adjunct Lecturer in English.
 An avid (and amateur) home baker, she lives in Jackson Heights, neighborhood of her heart, where she also works at a cheese shop.